ltbinsbe/gll-combinator-experiments/ANSIC/README.txt

 Make sure that in GLLCombParser.hs:

-  * line 2 is commented out       (import GLL.Combinators.BinaryInterface ...)
+  * line 2    is commented out
-  * line 3 is commented out       (import GLL.Combinators.Interface ...)
+  * line 3    is commented out
-  * line 4 is not commented out   (import GLL.ParserCombinators ...)
+  * line 4    is not commented out
-  * line 537 is not commented out (Lib.printParseDataWithOptions [] ...)
+  * line 537  is not commented out
-  * line 538 is commented out     (Lib.printParseDataWithOptions [noSelect...)
+  * line 538  is commented out

   ghc -o execs/fungll GLLMain.hs -package fungll-combinators